How to make a basic loaf of sourdough when you have NO IDEA.

 And voila!
 Sourdough bread!
 You did it!

 That may sound like a lot of work but there really isn't much to it.
-Have a watch of my SUPER AMATEUR video below complete with retro kitchen in need of renos, burned arms and really bad filming. :)
+Have a watch of my SUPER AMATEUR video below complete with retro kitchen pre-renos, burned arms and really bad filming.
+At the very least I hope it gives you a laugh :)